 - Less stressful

 In consultation with the mediator, each party can arrange to bring one or more person to support or assist them.
-This may be a professional adviser such as a lawyer or accountant, or a friend or a non-professional person.
+This may be a professional adviser such as a lawyer or accountant, or a friend.

 The parties attending the mediation have the authority to make decisions on any proposed settlement, unless other arrangements have been made.
 The final settlement may be legally binding, depending on the wishes of the parties.